-YSN ODEIB strives to promote and uphold a community that is representative of diversity in all forms, equality, equity, inclusion, and belonging.
-YSN ODEIB supports Belonging at Yale's (https://belong.yale.edu) institution-wide pursuit to develop an environment where we can be our authentic selves, pursue our full human potential, and freely engage in the vibrant life of a scholarly community and its quest for excellence.
+YSN ODEIB strives to foster and sustain a YSN community that is diverse, equitable, and inclusive for all.
+YSN ODEI supports Belonging at Yale's institution-wide pursuit to develop an environment where we can be ourselves, seek our full potential, and freely participate in the vibrant life of a scholarly community and its pursuit of excellence.